jeastham1993/jeastham1993/README.md

 ### 👋 Hi there, I'm James.

-I'm a Cloud Consultant at Amazon Web Services interested in all things .NET, serverless and event driven.
+I'm a Cloud Consultant at Amazon Web Services interested in all things .NET, serverless and event driven architecture.

+I always love to chat about anything AWS & .NET so feel free to reach out using one of the links below.

 - 🌐 https://jameseastham.co.uk
 - 🐤 https://twitter.com/plantpowerjames